DrkSephy/django-hackathon-starter/README.md

 ## RESTful endpoints

-Using the `Django REST framework, the current RESTful endpoints exist:
+Using the `Django REST framework`, the current RESTful endpoints exist:

     http://127.0.0.1:8000/hackathon/snippets/